Frequently Asked Questions

 What are the requirements to work as a poll worker?

-- You must be a registered voter in Orange County (except for the Internet Oath Person and Voting Systems Inspector)
+- You must be a registered voter in Orange County (except for the Help Desk Oath Person)

 - You must attend a mandatory poll worker training class prior to each election, for a minimum of 3 hours